Greece court dismisses charges against nine Egyptians over Pylos shipwreck

 The defendants, most of whom are in their 20s, could have faced up to life in prison if convicted on multiple criminal charges over the sinking of the Adriana fishing trawler on June 14, 2023.

-As many as 750 people on board the trawler, which was travelling from Libya to Italy, and more than 550 people are believed to have died, according to rights groups and independent investigators.
+There were about 750 people on board the trawler, which was travelling from Libya to Italy, and more than 550 people were believed to have died, according to rights groups and independent investigators.

 Following the sinking, 104 people were rescued – mostly from Syria, Pakistan and Egypt – and 82 bodies were recovered.

-United Nations Secretary-General Antonio Guterres has described the shipwreck off the southern coast of Greece as “horrific”.
+United Nations Secretary-General Antonio Guterres described the shipwreck off the southern coast of Greece as “horrific”.

-Allegations against Hellenic Coast Guard
+Allegations against Hellenic coastguard

 Lawyers from Greek human rights groups represent the nine Egyptians, who deny the smuggling charges.

-“There’s a real risk that these nine survivors could be found ‘guilty’ based on incomplete and questionable evidence given that the official investigation into the role of the coastguard has not yet been completed,” Judith Sunderland, an associate director for Europe and Central Asia at Human Rights Watch (HRW) had said before Tuesday’s dismissal.
+“It’s really important to remember that justice will only be done via a full and transparent accounting of the responsibilities of the Greek authorities,” Judith Sunderland, an associate director for Europe and Central Asia at Human Rights Watch (HRW), posted on X before Tuesday’s dismissal.

 Authorities had said the defendants were identified by other survivors, and the indictments were based on their testimonies.

-Survivor testimonies provided to Al Jazeera pin the blame on the Greek coastguard, which attempted to tow the vessel, causing it to flip over, saying that it did not sufficiently act to save the lives of those in the water.
+Survivor testimonies provided to Al Jazeera pin the blame on the Greek coastguard, which attempted to tow the vessel, causing it to flip over, saying it did not sufficiently act to save the lives of those in the water.

-The Hellenic Coast Guard has denied these allegations.
+The Hellenic coastguard has denied these allegations.

-Sunderland posted on X that “it’s really important to remember that justice will only be done via a full and transparent accounting of the responsibilities of the Greek authorities”.

-A joint Amnesty International and Human Rights Watch report, based on testimonies from representatives of the Hellenic Coast Guard, the Greek police, and nongovernmental organisations, also concluded that the coastguard did not properly respond to distress calls.
+A joint Amnesty International and Human Rights Watch report, based on testimonies from representatives of the Hellenic coastguard, the Greek police, and nongovernmental organisations, also concluded that the coastguard did not properly respond to distress calls.

-An investigation in Greece’s naval court into the Hellenic Coast Guard’s role in the shipwreck has yet to be concluded.
+An investigation in Greece’s naval court into the Hellenic coastguard’s role in the shipwreck has yet to conclude.

 “The Pylos 9 defendants were unjustly arrested and charged with smuggling offences based on limited and questionable evidence,” Marion Bouchetel, a member of Legal Centre Lesvos, which is defending the accused, told Al Jazeera.